juboba/epx/README.md

   :compile t))
 ```

-With this entry present in your project root's `/.dir-locals.el` (and
+With this entry present in your project root's commands file, running
-after you approve loading local variables), running
 `M-x epx-run-command-in-shell RET lint RET` will execute `ruff check .`
 in a `compilation-mode` buffer, using your project's root as the
 working directory.